PatrickTCB/gethomepage-health-checker/README.md

 The idea is to allow you to create a custom widget for any arbitrary service.
 Especially useful for services where a prebuilt widget isn't there.

+# Configuration

+In case your gethomepage instance is checking public services which might require specific headers for bot manager whitelisting, configure these in `conf.yml`.

+# Examples

 Here's an example creating Authentik widget that tells you if the service is online.

 ```